Solo Skydive License

 |Level 1||Body Position, Stable Exit, Altitude Awareness, Main Deployment||$395|

 |Level 3||Unlinked Exit, 180 Degree Turns, Heading Maintenance||$395|

 |Level 4||Unlinked Exit, Released Stable Freefall, Hover Control||$325|

 |Level 5||Unlinked Exit, Figure 8 Turns||$325|

 |Level 6||Unstable Exit, Turns, Forward Movement, Slow/Fast Fall||$325|

 |Level 9||Graduation Jump||$175|

 Purpose Built Student Training Center

-Calgary Skydive is one of the few skydive centers in the country that was specifically built as a student training center.
-The dropzone was built to provide efficient training for a large number of student skydivers.While the focus of the skydive center has shifted solely to sport skydiving, we are the benefactors of the largest collection of high-end student training aids and tools.
+Calgary Skydiving is one of the few skydive centers in the country that was specifically built as a student training center.
+The dropzone was built to provide efficient training for a large number of student skydivers.While the focus of the skydive center has shifted solely to sport skydiving in the Calgary region, we are the benefactors of the most extensive collection of high-end student training aids and tools.
 The dropzone has a large, wide-open, flat landing area, ideal for students and junior jumpers.